qteatime/kate/README.md

 By doing this, there's also no need for a web-server.
 Games can be played locally using all standard web technologies (and some enhanced Kate ones), and without worrying about network latency when loading resources.
 Players on the other hand enjoy the same benefits of regular executables without having to worry about sandboxing them themselves, or playing them in a different machine.

-You build these `.kart` files using the included `kate-packaging` (`kart`) application, providing it with a JSON configuration file and an output location.
+You build these `.kart` files using the included `kart` application, providing it with a JSON configuration file and an output location.
 For safety the cartridge can only include files that are contained in the directory of the JSON file.

 See the `hello-world` example cartridge for some practical example of how this all works.